Updated: Mar 27

 Mindfulness can be practiced both formally and informally, through meditation and daily awareness.

-Mindful meditation is a formal practice you can perform sitting or walking.
+Mindful meditation is a formal practice you can perform sitting, lying or walking.
 In this article, we’ll get you started on a sitting practice.

 You can start your practice in as little as 10 minutes, and when you’re ready, work your way up to 30 minutes.